-- A. Subject to compliance with requirements, provide wood doors by one of the following:
+- A. Subject to compliance with requirements, provide wood doors by one of the following or approved equal:

-- 1. Sun Mountain Custom Doors
+- 1. Allegany Wood Works

 - 2. Fortress Door C

 - 3. Weyerhaeuser Doors

+- 4. See plans for Level 4 Door Requirements

 2.2 GENERAL WOOD DOOR PRODUCT REQUIRMENTS: